-The aim of the course is to develop student language skills in order to gain ability to communicate in a modern language in typical, everyday, social, professional and academic situations.
+The aim of the course is to develop student language skills in order to gain the ability to communicate in a modern language in typical, everyday, social, professional and academic situations.

 - Listening – Ability to identify overall context and details, overall understanding of contents in order to deduce the attitudes and opinions of speakers.
 Those goals are achieved by listening to short and long statements, dialogues, TV and radio news and other programmes.

-- Reading – comprehension of a text context and specific details, understanding the discussions in a field of professional interest, scanning for specific information, formulating opinions based on read materials on everyday life aspects.
+- Reading – comprehension of a text context and specific details, understanding the discussions in a field of professional interest, scanning for specific information, formulating opinions based on reading materials on everyday life aspects.

 - Speaking – Ability to introduce yourself and respond to questions, describing and commenting on pictures, discussing a topic or various problems with other people and arriving at a conclusion, ability to explain, summarise and develop discussions.